MCCAA Logo

 • ECC

-Last updated on 09 Sep, 2020
+Last updated on 11 May, 2022

 Batteries and Accumulators

-The EU legislation on waste batteries is embodied in the Batteries Directive.
-It intends to contribute to the protection, preservation and improvement of the quality of the environment by minimising the negative impact of batteries and accumulators and waste batteries and accumulators.
+The EU Battery Directive (2006/66/EC) contributes to the protection, preservation, and improvement of the quality of the environment by minimising the negative impact of batteries and accumulators.
 It also ensures the smooth functioning of the internal market by harmonising requirements as regards the placing on the market of batteries and accumulators.
 With some exceptions, it applies to all batteries and accumulators, no matter their chemical nature, size or design.

-To achieve these objectives, the Directive prohibits the marketing of batteries containing some hazardous substances, defines measures to establish schemes aiming at high level of collection and recycling, and fixes targets for collection and recycling activities.
+To achieve these objectives, the Directive prohibits the marketing of batteries containing hazardous substances.
 The Directive also sets out provisions on labelling of batteries and their removability from equipment.
+It also aims to improve the environmental performance of all operators involved in the life cycle of batteries and accumulators, e.g. producers, distributors and end-users.

 Legislation